You know what? You have no idea how lucky you are this week.

 If children make up a significant chunk of the audience, it seems curious that Nu Who took so long to properly acknowledge them.
-That it eventually did is down entirely to Steven Moffat – “The jokes in Doctor Who are for the adults,” he said in 2014, “and the scares are for the kids” – and once Matt Smith’s Doctor skips into the TARDIS, half Willy Wonka, half Cambridge graduate student, children don’t just become part of the cast, they become part of the narrative.
-The Eleventh Hour is about the scars left by a single encounter with an imaginary friend, while its immediate follow-up sees the Doctor and his new companion investigate mysterious going on in an interplanetary starship solely because ‘there’s children crying’ – a metaphor that encompasses, in a rather heavy-handed manner, both a very large creature and a very small one, although one that is perhaps no less ancient.
+That it eventually did is entirely down to Steven Moffat – “The jokes in Doctor Who are for the adults,” he said in 2014, “and the scares are for the kids” – and once Matt Smith’s Doctor skips into the TARDIS, half Willy Wonka, half Cambridge graduate student, children don’t just become part of the cast, they become part of the narrative.
+The Eleventh Hour is about the scars left by a single encounter with an imaginary friend, while its immediate follow-up sees the Doctor and his new companion investigate mysterious goings on in an interplanetary starship solely because ‘there’s children crying’ – a metaphor that encompasses, in a rather heavy-handed manner, both a very large creature and a very small one, although one that is perhaps no less ancient.

 And thus it continues.
 The threat of loss makes good people do bad things (Cold Blood) and separation anxiety causes a child to thrash out in literal blind panic (Vincent and the Doctor).
 But it’s Series 6 (see, you knew we’d get to it eventually) that takes the individual narratives and weaves them into an arc.
 Amy endures a Schrodinger’s pregnancy (oddly, not for the first time) and her child becomes the focus of the entire series, in one form or another – whether as a dissolving baby, a helpless girl wandering an abandoned building in a spacesuit, or a newly-regenerated 40-something harlot confused about her destiny.
 In between, the Doctor helps two frightened children bond with their estranged fathers, deals with a dozen childhood fears while evading a minotaur, and organises a video conference between a five-year-old boy and his father’s plastic duplicate.
 These things do not always work, but they makes Series 6 – whatever its flaws – among the most thematically consistent of anything that’s come since 2005.